-IPSO's independent complaints reviewer is Trish Haines.
+IPSO's independent complaints reviewer is Trish Calvert.
 She undertakes reviews of handling of investigated complaints to ensure the process has been fair and transparent.

 Trish comes from a local government background, and served twice as Chief Executive.
 Her professional background is in social care, where she worked in both adult and children’s services in Warwickshire, Berkshire and Yorkshire.
 Since retiring in 2014, she has held non-Executive roles in the NHS, Age UK and Malvern Theatres.